TerriaJS/TerriaMap/README.md

 ```

 ### Start Magda
-Only combined-db-0, registry-api and magda-gateway are needed.
+Only needs three services
+* postgres db "combined-db-0"
+* registry-api
+* magda-gateway
+#### Check out Magda
-* Check out branch [withTerria](https://github.com/magda-io/magda/tree/withTerria) from repository [magda](https://github.com/magda-io/magda.git).
+Check out branch [withTerria](https://github.com/magda-io/magda/tree/withTerria) from repository
-  The only difference between this branch and the master is that it provides
+[magda](https://github.com/magda-io/magda.git).
+The only difference between this branch and the master is that it
-a "dev-for-terria" script for the experiment.
+provides a "dev-for-terria" script for the experiment.
+### Start postgres database "combined-db-0"
-* Run magda database "combined-db-0" and make sure it is accessible at localhost:5432.
+Make sure it is accessible at localhost:5432.
+#### Start registry-api
-* Start registry-api and make sure it is accessible at http://localhost:6101.
+Make sure it is accessible at http://localhost:6101.
+#### Configure magda-gateway csp
-* Build and start magda-gateway.
-The  Magda gateway default content security policy (csp) allows for same origin script
+The  Magda gateway default content security policy (csp) allows for same origin script loading only and refuses
-  loading only and refuses inline script execution, which may cause problems for some browsers such as Chrome.
-To
+inline script execution, which may cause problems for some browsers such as Chrome.
+To overcome the problems, the
-  overcome the problems, the gateway's default csp will be customised by file
+gateway's default csp will be customised by file [terria-map-csp.json](magda/gateway/config/terria-map-csp.json).
-  [terria-map-csp.json](magda/gateway/config/terria-map-csp.json).
-Please copy that json file to the root directory of
+Please copy that json file to the root directory of magda-gateway before starting the gateway server.
+The gateway
-  magda-gateway before starting the gateway server.
-The gateway must be restarted whenever this json file is changed.
+must be restarted whenever this json file is changed.
+#### Configure magda-gateway proxy-route
+For this experiment, we also override the default proxy routes settings by providing file
+[terria-map-proxy-routes.json](terria-map-proxy-routes.json).
+Before starting the gateway server, please copy that
+json file to the root directory of magda-gateway.
+#### Build and start magda-gateway
   ```
      cd magda-gateway
      yarn build
      yarn dev-for-terria
   ```
 Make sure it is accessible at http://localhost:6100.

 ### Create terria tenant aspects
 Post the following json data to http://localhost:6100/api/v0/registry/aspects (For example, use Postman)